Louise Erdrich

 Work

-In 1979 she wrote "The World's Greatest Fisherman", a short story about June Kashpaw, a divorced Ojibwe woman whose death by hypothermia brought her relatives home to a fictional North Dakota reservation for her funeral.
-It won the Nelson Algren Short Fiction prize and eventually became the first chapter of her debut novel, Love Medicine, published by Holt, Rinehart, and Winston in 1984.[9]
+In 1979, she wrote "The World's Greatest Fisherman",[30] a short story about June Kashpaw, a divorced Ojibwe woman whose death by hypothermia brought her relatives home to a fictional North Dakota reservation for her funeral.
+She wrote this while "barricaded in the kitchen."[15]
+At her husband's urging, she submitted it to the Nelson Algren Short Fiction competition in 1982, for which it won the $5,000 prize,[15] and eventually it became the first chapter of her debut novel, Love Medicine, published by Holt, Rinehart, and Winston in 1984.[29]

-Tracks (1988) goes back to the early 20th century at the formation of the reservation and introduces the trickster figure of Nanapush, who owes a clear debt to Nanabozho.[15]
+Tracks (1988) goes back to the early 20th century at the formation of the reservation.
+It introduces the trickster figure of Nanapush, who owes a clear debt to Ojibwe figure Nanabozho.[37]
+There are many studies of the trickster figure in Erdrich's novels.
 Tracks shows early clashes between traditional ways and the Roman Catholic Church.
 The Bingo Palace (1994), set in the 1980s, describes the effects of a casino and a factory on the reservation community.
-Tales of Burning Love (1997) finishes the story of Sister Leopolda, a recurring character from all the previous books, and introduces a new set of white people into the reservation universe.
+Tales of Burning Love (1997) finishes the story of Sister Leopolda, a recurring character from all the previous books, and introduces a new set of European-American people into the reservation universe.

 Birchbark Books

-The bookstore hosts literary readings and other events, including the release of each of Erdrich's new works as well as the works and careers of other writers, particularly local Native writers.
-Erdrich and her staff consider Birchbark Books to be a “teaching bookstore”.[18]
+Erdrich's bookstore hosts literary readings and other events.
+Her new works are read here, and events celebrate the works and careers of other writers as well, particularly local Native writers.
+Erdrich and her staff consider Birchbark Books to be a "teaching bookstore".[51]
 In addition to books, the store sells Native art and traditional medicines, and Native American jewelry.
-A small nonprofit publisher founded by Erdrich and her sister, Wiigwaas Press, is affiliated with the store.[18]
+Wiigwaas Press, a small nonprofit publisher founded by Erdrich and her sister, is affiliated with the store.[51]

 Awards